MA in Global Affairs

-The MA in Global Affairs comprises 30 credits (10 courses) of graduate-level coursework offered to consular and diplomatic staff, as well as to their spouses and dependents.
+The MA in global affairs comprises 30 credits (10 courses) of graduate-level course work offered primarily to consular and diplomatic staff off-campus.
 They are part-time students coming from around the globe, from Argentina to Zambia.
 They work full-time, typically taking six credits off-campus per quarter and completing the program in two to three years.
-Quarters begin in September, January, and April.
+Courses begin in September, January, May, and July.

-In addition to FDU faculty, key professors include former UN Ambassadors and Consuls General who hold small, in-person classes.
-Students also have the option of taking a number of online courses to accelerate the program, or to complete it if they are re-posted away.
+In addition to full-time FDU faculty, key professors include former U.N. ambassadors and consuls general who hold small, in-person classes.
+Students also have the option of taking a number of online courses to accelerate the program, or to complete it if they are re-posted out of the area.

 - The Hon.
 Jon S. Corzine

 - Mark A. Meyer, Esq.

 Course OfferingsTo determine availability of a course in a particular semister, please check with the academic adviser.

 - POLS6702 Thesis Seminar